Job Market Paper

 2. Vertical Governance of Online Speech: Evidence from Google’s Moderation Mandate Latest Draft

 This paper shows that infrastructure providers can reshape online discourse by enforcing moderation through access-based leverage.
 Exploiting Google’s 2022 Play Store policy update in a triple-differences design across three alternative social media platforms, I find sharp and persistent declines in threatening content, especially among high-risk users.
 Politically sensitive narratives such as election denial also fell, highlighting how infrastructure-level enforcement can redefine the boundaries of online speech.
+I introduce a simple model of vertical governance to explain why distributors impose moderation requirements and why platforms choose either to comply or exit, clarifying the incentive trade-offs that underpin infrastructure-led enforcement.

 3. The Political Effects of Threats to the Nation: Evidence from the Cuban Missile Crisis